isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-17-post-Propagating by cuttings.md

 		<label for="accordion1">Rooting in water</label><div>
 	<img title="Laksa cuttings growing roots in water.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/WaterRooting_JacChua.jpg">
 	<p><b>Rooting in water</b> can be done in any container, but clear ones are best for monitoring root growth.
 Water should ideally be changed at least once if not twice a week to prevent <a href="/page-index/plant-problems/root-rot/">root rot</a> and <a href="/page-index/housekeeping/keeping-gardens-mosquito-free/">prevent mosquito breeding</a>.
 Leaves should be kept out of the water to prevent rot.</p>
-	<p>Plants are ready to be transplanted to soil once the roots are at least 5-10cm long.</p>
+	<p>Plants are ready to be transplanted to soil once the roots are at least 5-10cm long.
+Take note that they may suffer <a href="/page-index/plant-problems/transplanting-shock/">transplanting shock</a>, and should be closely monitored after transplanting.</p>
 	<p>Plants that can be rooted in water include:</p>
 	<ul>
 		<li><a href="/page-index/ornamental-plants/devils-ivy/">Devil's Ivy</a> (<em>Epipremnum aureum</em>)</li>